kthpanor/vlxman/_sources/docs/vib_spect.md

 Calculations of normal modes are performed with the aid of geomeTRIC {cite}`geomeTRIC`.

-The associated IR spectrum is calculated by default also when Raman or resonance Raman calculations are requested.
+The associated IR spectrum is calculated by default also when Raman or resonance Raman calculations are requested except if specified otherwise.

 (sec:ir)=
 ## Infrared